mravanelli/pytorch-kaldi/README.md

 ## How can I transcript my own audio files
 The current version of Pytorch-Kaldi supports the standard production process of using a Pytorch-Kaldi pre-trained acoustic model to transcript one or multiples .wav files.
 It is important to understand that you must have a trained Pytorch-Kaldi model.
 While you don't need labels or alignments anymore, Pytorch-Kaldi still needs many files to transcript a new audio file:
 1. The features and features list *feats.scp* (with .ark files, see #how-can-i-plug-my-own-features)
-2. The decoding graph (usually created with mkgraph.sh during previous model training such as triphones models)
+2. The decoding graph (usually created with mkgraph.sh during previous model training such as triphones models).
+This graph is not needed if you're not decoding.
-3. The *final.mdl* file that has been used to create the acoustic features (only for decoding, not mandatory if you have your custom decoding script)

 Once you have all these files, you can start adding your dataset section to the global configuration file.
 The easiest way is to copy the *cfg* file used to train your acoustic model and just modify by adding a new *[dataset]*:
 ```